Archives Home

 The Dance Archives, founded by Lincoln Kirstein, was established as a branch of the Museum's Library in October 1939 to provide a specialized research collection for the study of contemporary dance.
 The original collection of books, prints, photographs, slides, films and other dance/theatre related items were donated to the Museum from the extensive collections of Lincoln Kirstein, Gordon Craig, and Fred King.

-The department was responsible for updating and expanding the study collection, for curating exhibitions held at the Museum and those organized by the Department of Circulating Exhibitions.
+The department was responsible for updating and expanding the study collection, and for curating exhibitions held at the Museum and those organized by the Department of Circulating Exhibitions.
 Some of these exhibitions include: Anna Pavlova Memorial Exhibition, Isadora Duncan: Drawings, Photographs, Memorabilia, Modern American Dance, From Sketch to Stage, The Theatre of Eugene Berman, World of Illusion: Elements of Stage Design, and Stage Design by Robert Edmond Jones.

 The original gift of books from Lincoln Kirstein to the Dance Archives included historical dance documentation outside the contemporary focus of the collection.
 In Fall 1946, these items (ca. 250 books) were transferred to Harvard University.